act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 #### Failed Example 4

-This text fails because the alpha transparency significantly lowers the contrast of the otherwise black text.
+This black text with 30% alpha channel has a contrast ratio of 2.1:1 on the white background.

 ```html
 <p style="color: rgba(0,0,0,.3); background: #FFF">